wswebcreation/js-sauce-integrations/testcafe/README.md

 > NOTE: Make sure you are in the folder `testcafe` when you execute this command

 ## Run tests locally
-You can run the tests on your local machine, the only thing you need is Chrome.
+You can run the tests on your local machine, the only thing you need to have is Chrome.
 If you have it you can run this command

     npm run test.local